-“We”, “us” or “our” means SUIVO NV, with its registered office at Prins Boudewijnlaan 41, 2650 Edegem) and with company number BE 0820.531.116.
+“We”, “us” or “our” means Suivo, with its registered office at Prins Boudewijnlaan 41, 2650 Edegem and with company number BE0820.531.116.
 We act as controller for the personal data we gather through your use of our website.

 Personal data is defined as any information relating to an identified or identifiable natural person.
 Identifiable refers to identifiers (such as name, identification number, location data, etc.), that can be used to directly or indirectly identify a natural person.

 The personal data we collect, is collected and used for the purposes as listed hereunder: